I am a Hedrick Assistant Professor (i.e. postdoc) in the UCLA math department.

 This is an overview of the construction (due to Eichler and Shimura) of a two dimensional Galois representation associated to a weight two modular form (or more precisely, to a cuspform which is an eigenform for all of the Hecke operators).
 It is (a somewhat expanded version of) my topic proposal, which I wrote during the second year of my Ph.D. at UChicago.

-This is an expanded version of the appendix to my thesis.
+This (current version: December 2019) is an expanded version of the appendix to my thesis.
 It's roughly my attempt to present the commutative algebra behind the Taylor-Wiles-Kisin patching argument (one of the main tools used in the proof of Fermat's Last Theorem) as cleanly and systematically as possible, using the "ultrapatching" approach introduced by Scholze.
-It is very much a work in progress, and I hope to eventually expand it to include some of the more sophisticated uses of patching (e.g. patching functors, Ihara avoidance, the Calegari-Geraghty method etc.).
+It is very much a work in progress, and I hope to eventually expand it to include some of the more sophisticated uses of patching (e.g. patching functors, Ihara avoidance, the Calegari-Geraghty method, derived deformation rings and Hecke algebra, etc.).